 If you like museums, the Juneau-Douglas City Museum is a small but well-rated museum near the cruise ship terminal that showcases the history of the Juneau area, including Tlingit culture and the Gold Rush.
 The historical walking tour is highly-rated by museum patrons.

 Juneau is home to the Alaskan Brewing Co, and you can take a brewery tour and enjoy a tasting experience on your trip.
 (It must be scheduled in advance.)
 To get there, you’ll need to drive, or you can take a shuttle from the Alaska Brewing Company Depot (just a 5 minute walk from the cruise ship terminal) via our Alaskan Brewery and Tasting Tour.

 This is just a taste of what’s available in Juneau.
 To find more, check out all of our Juneau tours.
-To plan more of your journey, read our picks for the best things to do in Skagway or the best things to do in Ketchikan, and best things to do in Icy Strait.
+To plan more of your journey, read our picks for the best things to do in Skagway, best things to do in Ketchikan, and best things to do in Icy Strait.